-Government of Gilgit-Baltistan considers climate change as one of the major impediments in economic growth of the impoverished region.
-Steady increase in the frequency as well as ferocity of natural disasters means major portion of development budget is consumed in the shape of compensation to damages and rehabilitation of infrastructure, thus reducing the pace of social sector development agenda.
-Massive losses of human life, infrastructure and livelihoods in the recent past due to disasters are attributed to the changing climatic patterns.
+Government of Gilgit-Baltistan (GB) considers climate change as one of the major impediments in economic growth of the region.
+Steady increase in the frequency as well as intensity of natural disasters means major portion of development budget is consumed in the shape of compensation to damages and rehabilitation of infrastructure, thus reducing the pace of social sector development agenda.
+Massive losses of human life, infrastructure and livelihoods and ecosystems in the recent past due to disasters are attributed to the changing climatic patterns.

-Although the greenhouse gas emissions of Pakistan are less than 1% of the total global emissions and in Gilgit-Baltistan the emissions are much lower 100% of the energy generation is based on hydropower.
-Gilgit-Baltistan has total capacity of 13 MW-installed thermal powers, which is only used in case of power failure of large scales.
+Although the greenhouse gas emissions of Pakistan are less than 1% of the total global emissions and in GB the emissions are much lower as 100% of its energy generation is based on hydropower.
+GB has total capacity of 13 MW-installed thermal power, which is only used in case of power failure at large scales.

-Adaptation is the way forward for the communities living in the valleys hosting largest glaciers with associated risks and vulnerabilities.
-The local communities are the first victims of climate change impacting their natural resources upon which their livelihood is dependent and posing threats to their lives and infrastructure.
+Adaptation is a priority for the communities living in the valleys hosting largest glaciers with associated risks and unique vulnerabilities.
+The local communities are the first victims of climate change, which is impacting their natural resources upon which their livelihood is dependent and posing threats to their lives and infrastructure.

-Through this strategy, adaptation to climate change will be integrated into development plans, programs and projects.
+Through this Strategy, adaptation to climate change will be integrated into development plans, programs and projects in GB.
 Development of climate resilient infrastructure would be the first priority of the government followed by capacity enhancement of relevant public and private sector actors and awareness of vulnerable remote mountain communities.

-Recognizing the need of the region and taking guidance from the National Climate Change Policy of Pakistan 2012, this strategy has been formulated to take measures to reduce risks and vulnerabilities from changing climate.
-Input from line departments, NGO's and other stakeholders have been incorporated through consultative sessions.
-In this strategy, sectoral action plans are devised for each vulnerable sector, and responsibilities are fixed to undertake the proposed measures.
+There are some context specific threats of climate change in case of GB because of its fragile ecology, which were previously remained unaddressed in the National Climate Change Policy and framework.
+For instance, Glacial Lake Outburst Flood (GLOF) is one of the most frequently occurring phenomenon which does not find adequate mention in the national climate change policy and previous version of this strategy (2017).
+This revised strategy, therefore, addresses GLOF as a cross cutting theme in the entire document which is prepared with the support of national GLOF-II project, to address contextual peculiarities of climate change risk reduction strategic planning and programming in Gilgit-Baltistan.
+Input from line departments, NGO's and other stakeholders have been incorporated through surveys and consultative sessions.
+Sectoral actions have been devised for each vulnerable sector, and institutional roles have been identified to undertake the proposed measures.

-Government of Gilgit-Baltistan is committed to allocate funds, mobilize resources and plan development activities in a sustained way to implement this strategy.
-The government of GB will also facilitate institutional setup and provide administrative support for the effective implementation of this strategy.
+Government of GB is committed to allocate and additionally mobilize resources and conduct planning of the development activities in a sustained way to implement this Strategy.
+The Government of GB will also facilitate institutional setup and provide administrative support for the effective implementation of this strategy.